noredeen/GPS/README.md

 # GPS

-A small GPS system that finds the shortest path between two locations (by Euclidean distance).
-Uses **Dijkstra's algorithm (a modified breadth-first search)** for finding the shortest path
+A small GPS-like application that finds the shortest path between two locations (via Euclidean distance).
+Uses **Dijkstra's algorithm (a modified breadth-first search)**, which was written from scratch, to find the shortest path.
+The nodes represent airports in the region; the connections represent available paths between them.

 <p align="center">